caiosba/master-text/README.md

-master-text
+Master Text
 ===========

-The text of my master project
+The text of my master project.
+Just run `make` and check the generated PDF.